© Visit Guernsey

 Being near or on water improves our wellbeing and lifts our spirits*, so why not travel by ferry and try kayaking or coasteering.
 Guernsey’s south coast near Petit Bot is ideal for families and adrenaline junkies.
 With the chance to vary activities for first-timers and daredevils, there’s something for everyone from rock-hopping, shore scrambling to wave-riding, and even cliff-jumping.
 Sail with Condor Ferries.

 Those keen to strengthen their rowing muscles can discover the beauty of south-west Ireland’s Killarney Lakes with a guided kayaking tour from Ross Castle and soak up the stunning mountain and lake views.
-Sail with Irish Ferries, Isle of Man Steam Packet Company, P&O Ferries and Stena Line.
+Sail with Irish Ferries, Isle of Man Steam Packet Company (seasonal service), P&O Ferries and Stena Line.

 The Ardennes is the adventure centre of Belgium, and kayaking in the Ourthe, Semois and Lesse rivers offers spectacular views of the steep cliffs, green forests and castles along the way.
 For the more advanced kayaker, head to Houyet down river to Anseremme, taking in Walzin Castle as you go.
 Sail with DFDS, Irish Ferries and P&O Ferries.